VS

 In this battle:

-Right now, Brock Purdy holds the top spot among the Greatest Mr. Irrelevants of All Time.
-You can check out all the rankings over on the GOAT List.
+Right now, Brock Purdy holds the top spot in the Greatest Mr. Irrelevants of All Time league.
+You can see how he stacks up against the others on the GOAT List.